lucascortes/SwiftUnitTesting/README.md

     }
 }
 ```

-And test that the right path is sent and the right book is returned.
+When we use the `requestWithPath` method, we'll save the requested path in the `lastPath` property and we'll return a custom dictionary.
+This clearly allow us to test that the right path is sent and the right book is returned as the following example shows:

 ```javascript
 let networkManagerMock = NetworkManagerMock()